appbaseio/Docs/src/v3.0/rest/api-reference.md

 }
 ```

-(when the collection is already exists)
+(when the collection already exists)
 ```js
 {
 	"_collection": "Materials",